SergioRodriguezGundin/f1-API/README.md

 # Formula One API with Cloudflare Workers

-Welcome to the Formula One API project!
-This is a fun and educational project created to explore the capabilities of Cloudflare Workers and KV for caching.
-As a big Formula One fan, this project collect information from personal Xata Database.

-## Technologies

 ![Cloudflare](https://img.shields.io/badge/Cloudflare-F38020?logo=cloudflare&logoColor=white)
 ![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?logo=typescript&logoColor=white)
 ![Hono](https://img.shields.io/badge/Hono-FF385C?logo=hono&logoColor=white)
 ![Xata](https://img.shields.io/badge/Xata-FF4081?logo=xata&logoColor=white)

+Welcome to the Formula One API project!
+This is a fun and educational project created to explore the capabilities of Cloudflare Workers and KV for caching.
+As a big Formula One fan, this project collect information from personal Xata Database.

 ## Introduction